Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

    For more information regarding management of BOS session templates, refer to [Manage a Session Template](../boot_orchestration/Manage_a_Session_Template.md).

-* If a UAN is present on the system, log onto it and verify that the workload manager (WLM) is configured by running a command (example for Slurm):
+* If a UAN is present on the system, log onto it and verify that the workload manager (WLM) is configured by running a command.

+   The following is an example for Slurm:

    ```bash
    uan# srun -N 4 hostname | sort